waseemtannous/Terraform-Webserver/README.md

 # Terraform Webserver

-Create a webserver and a database and deploy them to GCP using Terraform.
+Create a webserver and a database and deploy the docker containers to GCP using Terraform.

 ## Database